Dental FAQs for Kids

 Yes.
 To avoid this, abstain from nursing infants to sleep or putting anything besides water in their bedtime bottle.
-Learn how to brush and floss your infant's teeth properly and have Dr. Victoria or Dr. Rodriguez check their gums and teeth regularly.
+Learn how to brush and floss your infant's teeth properly and have or check their gums and teeth regularly.
 Schedule the first visit by your baby's first birthday.

 How Often Should My Child Have Dental Appointments?

 We recommend coming in for appointments once every 6 months to prevent dental issues like cavities.
-But each child has differing needs and may therefore need a different schedule for appointments.
-Dr. Victoria or Dr. Rodriguez will let you know if this is the case for your child.
+But each child has differing needs and may therefore need a different schedule for appointments. or will let you know if this is the case for your child.

 What Is the Recommended Age For Orthodontic Treatment?